NUH Library Services

-EBL: The Electronic Book Library includes thousands of titles and allows users to request ebooks on a short term loan basis.
+EBL: The Electronic Book Library includes thousands of titles and allows users to request e-books on a short-term loan basis.
 Log in with your Athens username and password.
-For help accessing and using this service, see our EBL E-Books guide.
+For help accessing and using this service, see our EBL E-books Guide.

-UpToDate is a clinical decision support system that helps clinicians and health care professionals provide the best patient care.
+UpToDate is a clinical decision support system that helps clinicians and health care professionals provide best patient care.
 It is based on current medical evidence and aims to help answer clinical questions quickly and easily at the point of care.
 Each topic offers practical, detailed and evidence-based recommendations that clinicians can use at the point of care.